 Withdrawn students will be notified via mail when aid has been adjusted due to withdrawal.
 Prorated financial aid awards may result in a balance owed to the university.

 Students who withdraw from the university during the fall semester will have their aid cancelled for the spring semester.
 If a student re-enrolls in the spring semester, financial aid will be reinstated based on availability of funds.
-Additional information on the Financial Aid Withdrawal Policy is available.
+Additional information on the Withdrawal Policy

 For more information, download the Student Guide to Financial Aid (pdf) as a resource.